 - Pour the hot cream over the chopped chocolate and whisk it together until the chocolate melts and the mixture is shiny and smooth.

 - Or, to firm the ganache faster, place it in the refrigerator and whisk every 15 minutes until it has a spoonable consistency.
 Do not leave it in the fridge too long, or it will get hard!
-If it accidentally gets too hard, let it rest at room temperature (or microwave briefly) to make it stirable.
-Mix to a spreadable consistency.
+If it accidentally gets too hard, let it rest at room temperature (or microwave briefly), then stir until the consistency is spreadable again.

 Make the Chocolate Cake

-- Preheat oven to 350℉ (180℃) and place the oven rack in the center of the oven.
-Use butter or a non-stick baking spray to grease a 17×12-inch (43x30cm) baking pan.
-Line the pan with parchment paper or foil, spray it well with baking spray, and then sprinkle liberally with cocoa powder to help prevent sticking
+- Preheat oven to 350°F (180°C) and place the oven rack in the center of the oven.
+Use a non-stick baking spray or butter to grease a 17×12-inch (43x30cm) baking pan.
+Line the pan with foil or parchment paper, spray it well with baking spray, and then sprinkle liberally with cocoa powder to help prevent sticking.

 - While the eggs are still cold, separate the eggs, placing the whites in one bowl and the yolks in another.
 Cover with a lid or plastic wrap, and bring to room temperature before using (about 30 minutes).

-- Place the egg yolks and 1/4 cup of sugar in the bowl of a stand mixer fitted with a whisk attachment (or use a hand mixer) and beat them on medium-high speed to reach the “ribbon stage.”
-This means that when you slowly raise the whisk (or beaters), the batter will fall back into the bowl in a slow ribbon.
-It should take about 5 minutes to reach this stage (a little longer if using a hand mixer).
+- Place the egg yolks and 1/4 cup of sugar in the bowl of a stand mixer fitted with a whisk attachment (or use a hand mixer) and beat them on medium-high speed to reach the “ribbon stage" (about 5 minutes).
+See Note below.

 - Mix in the vanilla extract and scrape down the sides of the bowl.
 Then add the cooled, melted chocolate and beat until just combined.
 Set aside.